 It started off with developing handwriting recognition software for Palm Pilots in the late 90s.
 We then started building telecom apps – in other words – solutions that enable people to have rich communication – audio, video, chat, file transfer and similar offerings over IP from the comfort of their mobile phones.

 These applications have been deployed on millions of handsets across the world on devices from multiple OEMs hosting multiple OSs like Symbian, Brew, RT Linux, Windows Mobile and Android.

 As a result we have developed a lot of expertise in deploying real world applications which need to focus on areas such as:

-Handling issues related to data synchronisation of applications when there is limited or no network coverage.
+- Handling issues related to data synchronization of applications when there is limited or no network coverage.

 Among the various types of other general-purpose applications that we have developed for mobile phones, some are as follows:

-Dietary and wellness consultation apps on iPhones and Android
+- Dietary and wellness consultation apps on iPhone and Android

 We have more than 200 man-years of experience on this domain.